-Common examples of trademarks include brand names, product names, images of logos or designs, sound bites, and phrases.
+Common examples of trademarks include brand names, logos, designs, sound bites, slogans and phrases.
 Generally, anything that directly represents your brand and is unique can potentially qualify for trademark registration.

 - What can't I trademark?

 You cannot register a name or a surname, clearly descriptive or deceptively misdescriptive words or marks, marks that refer to the geographic origin of your product or service, marks that are confusingly similar with those that have already been registered or are in the process of registration, and marks which are the name of the goods and/or services that the mark is being used with.

-- What are the benefits to a trademark?
+- What are the benefits to a trademark registration?

-- What are the steps to obtaining a trademark?
+- What are the steps to obtaining a trademark registration?